2026 Pro Bowl Games: Broadcasting

 ESPN will continue to produce the telecasts of the Pro Bowl Games.
 However, ABC will no longer simulcast the flag football game live due to the broadcast network's prior commitment to air its regular Tuesday night primetime lineup.
-ABC will however air Pro Bowl Games content on Sunday, February 1, preceded by a special edition of NFL Live on ESPN.
+However, ABC aired a one-hour Pro Bowl Games content special, Championship Chase: The Pro Bowl produced by NFL Films on Sunday, February 1, preceded by a special edition of NFL Live on ESPN.
+This special was narrated by Method Man and made available on ESPN digital platforms the next day.